discreetlogcontracts/dlcspecs/NumericOutcomeCompression.md

 where `_` refers to an ignored digit (an omission from the array of integers representing the digit prefix).
 (Recall that all of these are prefixed by `13`).
-Each of these digit prefixes can be used to construct a single CET.
+Each of these digit prefixes can be used to construct a single adaptor signature.
-Thus, we are able to cover the entire interval of `2944` outcomes using only `20` CETs!
+Thus, we are able to cover the entire interval of `2944` outcomes using only `20` adaptor signatures!

 Let us reconsider this example in binary (specifically the interval `[5677, 8621]`, not the original interval with the `13` prefix in base 10):
 The individual outliers are `5677 = 01011000101101` and `8621 = 10000110101101` with cases: